aeturrell/skimpy/README.rst

 * Support for boolean, numeric, datetime, string, and category datatypes
 * Command line interface in addition to interactive console functionality
 * Light weight, with results printed to terminal using the `rich`_ package.
+* Support for different colours for different types of output

 Requirements
 ------------